Korean food-themed streets, where delicious stories unfold

 Incheon Chinatown came about after 1883, when Incheon Port was opened, where many Chinese immigrants settled, and kept their unique culture alive.
 The most representative food to come out of this region is jajang-myeon, a dish of noodles mixed with chunjang (sweet bean sauce) eaten late at night by the port laborers and immigrants from the Shantung region in China.
 What is now called Incheon Jajang-myeon Street came about in the 1920’s, with the opening of the Chinese restaurant Gonghwachun and the subsequent Chinese restaurants that followed until the modern-day image.
 In addition to this unique Chinese-Korean food, the restaurants also serve a variety of Chinese foods like mandu (dumplings), gonggal-ppang (hollow baked bread), and the popular wolbyeong (moon cake).

-This page was last updated in August 2016, and therefore information may differ from what is presented here.
-We advise you to check details before visiting.<Last updated on August 22, 2016>
+This page was last updated on August 22, 2016, and therefore information may differ from what is presented here.